MiltonStanley/Quandrax/README.md

    unified save game converter.
 Currently, it is primarily focused on CK2-EU3, as that seems to be the biggest need.

-## How does it work?
+## How Do I Use it?

-   Load the CK2 savegame into the same folder as Quandrax, along with any other files Quandrax comes with.
-Run Quandrax, and you'll have a new EU3 savegame called "conversion.eu3".
-Place that in your EU3 save folder, and you're done!
+   Put your CK2 save game in the same folder as quandrax.rb, and then run Quandrax.
+It will create an EU3 save game with the same filename.
+Put this in your EU3 save game folder.

-## What's left to do on the project?

-   Nothing!
-We're beta testing
+   If you don't want to do it yourself, or don't have Ruby installed, feel free to email me at quandraxproject@gmail.com.
+I will convert it for you and email it back.

+## How Can I Help?

+   By posting Issues, Fixes, Suggestions for Features, and so on in the issues tab.